amremam2004/narrange/readme.txt

 Copyright (c) 2007-2008 James Nies and NArrange contributors.
 Zip functionality courtesy of ic#code (Mike Krueger, John Reilly).

-License for this software is available at ".\Setup\NArrange Setup\license.rtf"
+License for this software can be viewed in license.rtf

 ***WARNING***